Chart Color Schemes

 Cowes features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.9% of all households, including 17.6% couples with children, 35.0% couples without children, and 9.8% single parent families.
-Non-family households comprise the remaining 37.1%, with lone person households at 34.8% and group households making up 2.4%.
-The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.3.
+Family households account for 62.9% of all households, including 17.6% that are couples with children, 35.0% that are couples without children, and 9.8% that are single parent families.
+Non-family households make up the remaining 37.1%, with lone person households at 34.8% and group households comprising 2.4% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households